 Plant soil-improving and mulching plants closer to the base of the tree, pollinator-attracting plants throughout the guild, and pest-deterring plants around the perimeter.

 Remember to allow room to access your fruit tree as needed by creating paths or spots you can stop on with rocks or mulch.
 Rocky areas should also be included to create homes for animals like caterpillars, frogs, and snakes.
 These “predator animals” will be ready and waiting if a pest population of aphids or slugs tries to move into your guild.

 What plants should be included in a fruit tree guild?

 When planting a fruit tree, it is helpful to include plants that can do the following:

 Grass at the base of your fruit tree can compete with the tree roots for nutrients.
 If you plant bulbs near the base of your tree (like daffodils or garlic chives) you can suppress the growth of grass.
 You’ll need less fertilizer and your trees will have more nutrients to work with down below.

 Soil-enhancing plants can help add nitrogen to the soil which will help your fruit tree to grow.
-Exapmles include clover and alfalfa – or legumes like fava beans (which also offer edible plants to your guild).
+Examples include clover and alfalfa – or legumes like fava beans (which also offer edible plants to your guild).

 Mulching plants, like comfrey or rhubarb, help to improve water retention and suppress weeds.
 They can be cut back after they grow and simply left in place on the ground where they will mulch the soil and compost over time.

-Plants that attract pollinators & useful insects:
+Attract pollinators & useful insects